Put your creativity caps on, kids, it’s time for some crafty fun with these art-themed party games and activities!

 Set up several stations with large sections of paper on the wall (hang some paper from a large roll or use several sheets of poster board).
 At each station, place a different art medium (for instance, at one station place colored pencils, at another use sponge paint, then neon markers, crayons, chalk, etc.).

 Play some music.
 Have each kid stand in front of a station and begin creating a mural.
-When the music stops, have everyone move to a new station to continue the work already created on that... mural.
+When the music stops, you should have everyone move to a new station to continue the work already... created on that mural.
 Play is done when everyone has had a turn at each station.

 08 of 11